EwenQuim/sudoku-solver/README.md

 > "The xxx implementation is not optimized for performance!"

 This is your language's fault, not mine: I would be happy to code a faster algorithm, but if the language doesn't make it easy, I'm not going to do it.

-> "But you include compilation time!"

-Yes, I do.
-If your language is slow compiling, too bad.
-Not biased in favor of Go at all.
-Also, I don't want to lose my time compiling the same thing over and over again.